coionelmustrd/Creating-SVG-File-Using-Inquirer/README.md

-# challenge-10
-Practice on challenge 10
+# Creeating An SVG Image/File using inquirer in Node.JS

- This is to practice creating an image with Node.js and writing it to a file.
+ This is to practice creating an image with Node.js and writing it to a file using inquirer prompts.
+The JavaScript prompted the user to build the image by asking descriptive questions.
  Conor Lee assisted with some code.

  Here is the link to the video: